talisma-cassoma/Notepad-with-nodeJs/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/talisma-cassoma/Notepad-with-nodeJs)

-# Notepad with node
+# Notepad web app with node

-backend made in NODE with a mysql database
+This is a CRUD application with backend made in NODE with a mysql database

 frontend made with pure html and css